 Like with any big purchase, you must do a certain amount of research before choosing a product.
 With the wide variety of soda makers currently available on the market, it is essential to look at many criteria to find the right one.
 Here are the 8 most important ones.

 On top of the fact that there is a myriad of different soda makers, there are also many brands that manufacture these soda makers.
 While their products differentiate them, it is also important to look at what each brand offers.
 Some of them, like SodaStream and Cuisinart, have unique refill systems that can be either good or bad.
 Different brands also have different warranties for their products and different levels of customer service.
-For more information on the main soda maker brands (siphon brands, machine brands).
+Click here for more information on the main siphon brands.

 Other People’s Reviews